-Arrival in the Chatham Islands
+Arrival in the Chatham Islands in 1956

 The Ansett Sandringham flying boat (a civilian version of the wartime Sunderland) took about four hours for the trip to the Chatham Islands, mainly at about 5000′ and quite slow, relative to modern aircraft.
 (This particular aircraft, pictured at right, is now in the Flying Boat Museum at Southampton, UK.)